COVID-19 vaccine –

 Firstly, you should stay calm when you isolate yourself from others in the household.
 Stress and anxiety impact your body in a negative way, which adversely affects your immunity.
 Dr Michael Mol and Dr Nyari Murefu give you other tips to help you if you test positive for COVID-19.
-3-minute-video.
+3-minute video

 The Johnson & Johnson and Pfizer vaccines

-Dr Michael Mol and Dr Nyari Murefu talk about the benefits of taking either the Johnson and Johnson or Pfizer COVID-19 vaccine – both of which are designed to help your body identify the enemy (the virus) and build up immunity to it.
+Dr Michael Mol and Dr Nyari Murefu talk about the benefits of taking either the Johnson & Johnson or Pfizer COVID-19 vaccine – both of which are designed to help your body identify the enemy (the virus) and build up immunity to it.
 6-minute video.

 COVID-19 vaccines myths and facts

-A question many people have asked is how can we trust the COVID-19 vaccine when it’s been made so quickly.
+A question many people have asked is how we can trust the COVID-19 vaccine when it’s been made so quickly.
 Dr Michael Mol and Dr Nyari Murefu discuss the facts and myths about the COVID-19 vaccine.
 4-minute video.

 COVID-19 during winter - follow these 4 lifestyle habits

 With temperatures dropping, many people want to know if COVID-19 will be harder to fight during winter.
 The short answer is yes, but Dr Michael Mol and Dr Nyari Murefu explains this further and give you 4 easy tips to help keep you healthy and balanced this winter.
 4-minute video.